catervpillar/react-projects/03-create-users/README.md

 # React Create Users
 Extremely simple project for creating users by typing in basic information.
-Implementation of modal dialogs for error messages displaying.
+Implementation of modal dialogs for displaying error messages.

 ## Usage
 Once the repository has been cloned, open the terminal inside the project folder and use the following command to install all the dependencies needed: